Danger – Love at Work

-Danger – Love at Work is a 1937 American screwball comedy film directed by Otto Preminger.
+Danger – Love at Work is a 1937 American screwball comedy film directed by Otto Preminger and starring Ann Sothern, Jack Haley and Edward Everett Horton.
+It was produced and distributed by 20th Century Fox.
 The screenplay by James Edward Grant and Ben Markson focuses on an attorney's frustrating efforts to deal with a wildly eccentric family.

 Plot

 Henry MacMorrow, a junior partner in the law firm of Parsons, Hilton, Trent and MacMorrow, is assigned the task of obtaining the signatures of various members of the Pemberton family so that a piece of property they own can be sold.
 While en route by train to the Pemberton home in Aiken, South Carolina, he meets Junior Pemberton, an obnoxious ten-year-old prodigy whose behavior prompts Henry to kick him in the pants when they arrive at the station, much to the dismay of the boy's sister Toni.

 Henry arrives at the Pemberton home before Toni and Junior, and the rest of the family mistakes him for her fiancé Howard Rogers.
 She quickly corrects the misunderstanding and soon finds herself liking the amiable lawyer, despite their unpleasant first meeting.
 Mistakenly believing the millionaire Henry is impoverished and the sole support of his widowed mother, Toni promises to help him financially, but Howard convinces the family Henry is a fraud.
 The attorney returns to New York City, where he promptly is fired.

 Anxious to find Henry, Toni convinces the Pembertons their town is being quarantined, and the entire family travels to New York.
 When Toni learns Henry has lost his job, she vows to help him get it back.
 She urges her family to sign the documents allowing their land to be sold, and then she and Henry go to the country to obtain the signatures of her Aunts Pitty and Patty and Uncle Goliath.

 Howard, still certain Henry is a con artist, decides to assess the Pemberton's property and discovers oil, unaware it has leaked from his own car.
 Believing the land is worth a fortune, he persuades the family to sell it to him for $125,000 and convinces them Henry was trying to scam them.
 Thinking Henry was deceiving her, Toni ends their relationship.

 Howard discovers the oil was from his car and tries to get his money back, only to discover the Pembertons already have spent it.
 When he decides to sell the land to Henry, Toni tries to warn him, but he refuses to speak to her, until Pitty and Patty reveal Toni and Henry spent the night in their barn, and Toni pretends he took advantage of her.
 Her family storms Henry's apartment and demands he make an honest woman of her, and he willingly agrees to marry Toni.